Welcome to ARA!

 WE ARE THE COMMON SENSE ALTERNATIVE!

 The Association of Retired Americans (ARA) is a national-not-for-profit membership organization.
-For over 40 years, ARA has helped active Americans secure a better life while keeping a no political agenda policy.
+For 5 decades, ARA has helped active Americans secure a better life while keeping a no political agenda policy.

 Members not only receive needed information to enhance both pre-retirement and retirement living but they also receive valuable programs for themselves and their families.
 We have designed our membership for active Americans age 45 plus.
 Those under 45 can also join as associate members, enjoying all the features of ARA except voting on Association issues or any specified age-restricted programs.